oleander/git-ai/README.md

 # make a change
 git add .
-git commit --no-edit # leave the commit message empty git ai --help # for more options
+git commit --no-edit # leave the commit message empty git-ai --help # for more options

+# or to show some examples
+git-ai examples
 ```

 ## Installation